Anthony Swarzak: Minnesota Twins

 His record improved to 3–4 with a 2.25 ERA when he got the call to the majors on May 20.
 He filled in the starting rotation for the injured left-handed starter Glen Perkins.

-Swarzak made his major league debut for the Twins on May 23, 2009 in a home game against the Milwaukee Brewers.
+Swarzak made his major league debut for the Twins on May 23, 2009, in a home game against the Milwaukee Brewers.
 He pitched seven shutout innings, giving up five hits and two walks while striking out three.
 The Twins won the game 6–2, earning Swarzak his first major league win.

 After a line drive broke his foot, Swarzak's 2010 season was statistically awful as he spent the whole year in the minors.
-His ERA finished at 6.21 in AAA Rochester.
+His ERA finished at 6.21 in Triple-A Rochester.

 Swarzak rebounded in 2011, contributing both in long relief and in spot starts for the Twins.
 He pitched a total of 102 innings, going 4–7 in 27 games.

 In 2012, Swarzak started five games for the Twins while making 39 appearances out of the bullpen, pitching to a collective 96 innings of work.

 Swarzak began 2013 on the disabled list with fractured left ribs he suffered while "wrestling around a little bit."
 He was activated on April 7 and used primarily as a long reliever for the rest of the season.
 In 48 games, he went 3–2 with a 2.91 ERA, striking out 69 in 96 innings.

-On November 25, 2014 the Twins announced that Swarzak had been outrighted off the 40-man roster and elected free agency.
+On November 25, 2014, the Twins announced that Swarzak had been outrighted off the 40-man roster and elected free agency.

 Cleveland Indians

 On January 15, 2015, Swarzak signed a minor league contract with the Cleveland Indians that included an invitation to Spring Training.
-On April 5, 2015, Swarzak was selected to the 40-man roster.
-On May 9, 2015, Swarzak was designated for assignment by the Indians after Bruce Chen was added to the roster.
-On June 16, 2015, Swarzak was released by the Indians.
+On April 5, Swarzak was selected to the 40-man roster.
+On May 9, Swarzak was designated for assignment by the Indians after Bruce Chen was added to the roster.
+On June 16, Swarzak was released by the Indians.

 Doosan Bears

-On June 16, 2015, Swarzak signed with the Doosan Bears of the Korea Baseball Organization.
+On June 16, 2015, Swarzak signed with the Doosan Bears of the KBO League.
 Swarzak filled the foreign player roster spot formerly held by Yunesky Maya.
 He worked mainly as a starting pitcher in Korea and added a slider to his arsenal of pitches.